 If I have a Casa Milà discount code can I redeem it online?

-No. Discount vouchers can only be redeemed at ticket windows.
+No. Casa Mila discount vouchers can only be redeemed at ticket windows.

 How do I get Casa Milà discount codes online?

-The only way to save on ticket prices is buying it in conjunction with another Barcelona discount pass.
-In this case I highly recommend the Online City Pass as it lets you save 20% on La Pedrera plus about 60 other top attractions.
+The only way to get a Casa Mila tickets discount is by buying via a Barcelona discount pass.
+For example, the Barcelona Pass lets you save 10% on La Pedrera plus 60 other top attractions.

-Is the audio guide really free and does it include other languages?
+Is the Casa Mila audio guide really free?
+And does it include other languages?

 Yes, there are no hidden costs here.
 The audio guide is also available in Spanish, Catalan, German, French, Italian, Portuguese, Russian, Chinese, Korean, and Japanese.

-Can I get a student discount if I’m attending school outside of Spain?
+Can I get a student discount at Casa Milà if I’m attending school outside of Spain?

 Yes, all international student IDs are accepted when buying Casa Mila tickets.
 You must present the ID at ticket booths after having booked the ticket in advance online.

-Are disabled visitors entitled to a discount and how can it be redeemed?
+Are disabled visitors entitled to a discount at Casa Milà and how can it be redeemed?

 You’ll be required to show relevant accreditation at ticket windows.

-Disabled/limited mobility visitors can still enjoy the view from the roof though as there is a platform right outside the lift.
+Disabled/limited mobility visitors can still enjoy the view from the roof, as there is a platform outside the lift.

-Is there a time limit to my visit?
+Is there a time limit to my Casa Milà visit?

-I’ve shown you how to get fast lane access buying Casa Milà tickets in advance online and given you a bunch of tips but it doesn’t end there – if you have any questions about your Barcelona holiday I am here.
+I’ve shown you how to get fast lane access by buying Casa Mila tickets in advance online.
+And I’ve left you with a bunch of tips.
+But it doesn’t end here – if you have any questions about your Barcelona holiday, I am here.

-And ticket buyers – was the building worth the Tripadvisor billing in the end?
+And ticket buyers – was Casa Mila worth the price in the end?
 Let our readers know in the comments below.